 Temperature

 Increasing temperatures, the most direct consequence of increasing greenhouse gases, are a major health concern for Montana, the nation, and the globe.
 Air temperature has increased in recent decades and that warming will continue in the future.
 MCA (Whitlock et al. 2017) shows that the decadal rate of change in average annual temperature for the period from 1950-2015 was about 0.4oF statewide, which equates to 2-3oF warming in the last 65 years.
 More recently, the years 2015 and 2016 were the second and third warmest of the last 70 years, with average annual temperatures 3.2 and 2.9oF above the base period of 1971-2000.
-Likewise, 2017 had average annual temperatures 1.5oF above the 1971-2000 base period, though average annual temperatures for 2018 and 2019 were average or slightly below average for the same period (NOAAc undated).
+Likewise, 2017 had average annual temperatures 1.5oF above this base period, though average annual temperatures for 2018 and 2019 were average or slightly below average (NOAAc undated).

-The 70-year warming trend since 1950 is evident across the state, with greatest warming in the south central climate division (Figure 2-1).
+A 70-year warming trend since 1950 is evident across the state, with greatest warming in the south central climate division (Figure 2-1).
 Since 1895, Montana’s rate of warming (0.20oF/decade) has been greater than that of the US (0.15oF/decade), and this condition reflects the state’s location far from the moderating effects of an ocean.
 Average maximum and minimum temperatures have also risen across the state since 1950 by 0.3-0.6oF/decade, amounting to an increase of approximately 3.3oF for the hottest and coldest conditions (Whitlock et al. 2017).

 Temperature projections for 2040-2069 (mid century) and 2070-2099 (end of century) indicate that current warming trends will continue (Whitlock et al. 2017) (Figure 2-2).
 By mid century, annual average temperatures are 4.5oF higher under the RCP4.5 scenario and 6oF higher under RCP8.5 than the base period (1971-2000).
 All models show these general projections.
 End-of-century average annual temperatures for the state are more dramatic: increases of 5.6oF in RCP4.5 and 9.8oF in RCP8.5, again with full model agreement.
 Temperature projections show small differences across the climate divisions, but overall warming is evident across the state.
 Projections of average monthly temperatures show temperature increases in all seasons and for all divisions, with summer and winter experiencing the greatest warming.
 August, in particular, has the greatest monthly change for all divisions.